Skip to content ↓

 Key Stage 3 English

-At Key Stage 3, we aim to encourage students to explore their creativity, promote independent thought and inspire a life-long love of reading.
+At Key Stage 3, we aim to encourage students to explore their creativity, promote independent thought and inspire a lifelong love of reading.

 • Fiction reading and writing